web2py/py4web/docs/chapter-07.rst

 DAL introduction
 ----------------

-py4web rely on a database abstraction layer (**DAL**), an API that maps Python objects into database objects such as queries, tables, and records.
-The DAL dynamically generates the SQL in real time using the specified dialect for the database back end, so that you do not have to write SQL code or learn different SQL dialects (the term SQL is used generically), and the application will be portable among different types of databases.
+py4web relies on a Database Abstraction Layer (**DAL**) — an API that maps Python objects to database objects (tables, records, queries).
+The DAL generates SQL in real time using the dialect appropriate for the configured back-end, so you do not have to write SQL by hand or learn each vendor's variant; the same application runs unchanged against several different databases.

-The DAL choosen is a pure Python one called `pyDAL <https://github.com/web2py/pydal>`__.
-It was conceived in the web2py project but it's a standard python module: you can use it in any Python context.
+The DAL py4web uses is `pyDAL <https://github.com/web2py/pydal>`__, a pure-Python library originally developed for web2py.
+It is a standard Python module and can be imported from any Python context.

 .. note::
-   What makes pyDAL different from most of the other DALs is the syntax: it maps records to python dictionaries, which is simpler and closer to SQL.
+   What sets pyDAL apart from most other database libraries is its
-   Other famous frameworks instead strictly rely on an Object Relational Mapping (**ORM**) like the Django ORM or the SQL Alchemy ORM, that maps tables to Python classes and rows to Objects.
+   syntax: rows are returned as Python dictionaries, which keeps the API close to SQL.
+Most popular frameworks rely instead on an Object Relational Mapping (**ORM**) — Django ORM or SQLAlchemy, for example — that maps tables to Python classes and rows to objects.

 A little taste of pyDAL features: